Elleaume/adada_project/README.md

 Source code: https://github.com/Elleaume/adada_sur_mon_bidet.github.io

 Two jupyter notebooks were used to build the whole data story, one with the whole Global Terrorism Dataset processing and analysis : `GlobalTerrorismProject.ipynb` and another with all the American News related datatsets : `Clean_journals.ipynb`.
-Due to the size of the merged jupyter notebooks, some plots may not be correctly visible on juypter however all these are present in the data story in the link above.
+Due to the size of the merged jupyter notebooks, some plots may not be correctly visible on juypter however all these are present in the data story (link above).

 # Abstract